sdemyanov/ConvNet/README.md

 params - define the learning process.
 It is a structure with the following fields.
 If some of them are absent, the value by default is taken.
 - alpha - defines the learning rate speed.
 Default is 1, for "SVM" on the last layer should be about 10 times lower.
-- batchsize - defines the number of batches.
+- batchsize - defines the size of batches.
 Default is 50.
 - numepochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.